PHSC Men's Baseball Program History

 Assistant Coach

-Prior to taking on his role at PHSC, Larry was head high school baseball coach in Pasco County for 33 years.
+Before taking on his role at PHSC, Larry was head high school baseball coach in Pasco County for 33 years.
 Three years spent at Hudson High and 28 years at Ridgewood High School.
 In 2002, his Ridgewood team defeated number one ranked Dunedin High in the semi-finals of the 4-A championship game before losing to Jacksonville Bishop Kinney in the finals.

 Larry retired as the winningest high school coach in Pasco County with 571 victories and was the first to record 500 wins.
 In addition, Ridgewood High School’s baseball field was named after him in 2007.